oegea/adp/README.md

 ### Handshake between the UPDATE CLIENT and UPDATE AUTHORITY

-The handshake between the UPDATE CLIENT and UPDATE AUTHORITY is intended to ensure
+The handshake between the UPDATE CLIENT and UPDATE AUTHORITY is intended to be used to ensure two main verifications:

+ 1. List item

 ### Overall Process Overview